 Our conversation with Diane Conroy centers on how healthcare organizations can benefit from implementing a Population Health Management (PHM) initiative.
 We explore the power of automating workflows and how results inform the structure of intervention campaigns that lead to improved outcomes.

-Diane serves as the Vice President of Consulting and Professional Services for INTELICHART.
+Diane serves as the Vice President of Customer Success for InteliChart.
 She has over 18 years of experience in senior roles associated with the successful deployment of healthcare information systems.
 Diane has successfully orchestrated the electronic health record (EHR) utilization for thousands of physicians in both acute and ambulatory environments.
 Her vast experience crosses the spectrum from business development to project and department management.

 What are the features of population health management technology?

 Advanced population health management technology enables care teams to confront the health of their population head-on with a simple approach that aggregates patient data, selects metrics to impact,